arpon02/blood_bank_management_system/README.md

 In this website patients can easily search for emergency donors contact,available blood stocks,other facilities blood stocks.
 Facility authorities can update the information stored in their database.Dedicated Blood Bank can implement/integrate this website and database with their own .Admin can record blood receive event,donation event .After that the website will automatically update the blood stock in their facility.Anyone can register as user.Users can donate/receive blood,set their status as emergency donor,search for blood,filter donor according to locations.

+### BLOOD STOCK & Emergency Blood Donors
+    Anyone  can search for available blood based on bloof group and rh factor.Can search emergency contact info filtered by location,blood group,rh factor.
 ### Register:
     Anyone can register as a user in a facility/organization/blood bank.Gets a USER ID.

 ### USER :
        Users can donate blood ,receive blood,see their profile, set them as emergency donor : yes /no